retrohacker/rpi_setup/README.md

 RPI Setup
 =========

-I wrote this script so that I could generate a raspberry pi image that is ready for me to point a ansible script at.
+I wrote this script so that I could generate a raspberry pi image that is ready for me to point ansible at.

 This downloads the latest raspbian stretch lite image and: